-I. ACKNOWLEDGEMENTS 5 II.
-INTRODUCTION TO THE STUDY 6 III.
-AN ABBREVIATED HISTORY OF NONCREDIT EDUCATION IN CALIFORNIA 8 The Gold Rush and Birth of a State: The Origins of Adult and Vocational Education 9 The Progressive Era: The Legal Foundations of Adult and Vocational Education 10 America's Transition to a World Power: The Professionalization of Adult and Vocational Education 12 A National Agenda: Federal Intervention in Adult and Vocational Education 14 California's "First" Golden Age of Adult and Vocational Education 15 The Evolution of the Adult Education Act 19 The Great Divide: The Role of K-12 and Community College in Adult and Vocational Education 21 The Crash of 1978: Prop 13 Decimates Adult Education 23 Re-envisioning Adult and Vocational Education: The Anatomy of a Budding Academic Discipline and Legitimate Career for Professional Educators 24 Ushering in a New Culture of Centralization, Standardization, and Accountability 25 The Institutionalization of Adult Education in California in the Nineties The Politics of No Child Left Behind as the Point of No Return: Centralization, Standardization, and Accountability Reign in the New Century 40 The New Politics of Noncredit Education: Career Development and College Preparation.
-42 The Rise of the Platinum Age of Adult Education 49 Conclusion
+I. AC KNOWLEDGEMENTS 5 II.
+IN TRODUCTION TO THE STUDY 6 III.
+A N ABBREVIATED HISTORY OF NONCREDIT EDUCATION IN CALIFORNIA 8 The Gold Rush and Birth of a State: The Origins of Adult and Vocational Education 9 The Progressive Era: The Legal Foundations of Adult and Vocational Education 10 America's Transition to a World Power: The Professionalization of Adult and Vocational Education 12 A National Agenda: Federal Intervention in Adult and Vocational Education 14 California's "First" Golden Age of Adult and Vocational Education 15 The Evolution of the Adult Education Act 19 The Great Divide: The Role of K-12 and Community College in Adult and Vocational Education 21 The Crash of 1978: Prop 13 Decimates Adult Education 23 Re-envisioning Adult and Vocational Education: The Anatomy of a Budding Academic Discipline and Legitimate Career for Professional Educators 24 Ushering in a New Culture of Centralization, Standardization, and Accountability 25 The Institutionalization of Adult Education in California in the Nineties 31 The Politics of No Child Left Behind as the Point of No Return: Centralization, Standardization, and Accountability Reign in the New Century 40 The New Politics of Noncredit Education: Career Development and College Preparation 42 The Rise of the Platinum Age of Adult Education 49 The Impact of the 2016 Past, Present and Future of Noncredit Education in California Report 57 California Community College Chancellor's Office Recognition of Professional Development For Noncredit 58 Conclusion 59